I'm not obsessed with words. I'm infatuated with them.

 4/ Speaks fluent brand

 With good communication comes easy collaboration, and both personally and professionally my greatest strengths are drawn out in creative and open environments.
-I share in the belief that better solutions arise when teams work together.

 7/ a coworker you actually like

+At least I hope so, if these testimonials are true.
 Take a look at what former colleagues have said about me on LinkedIn:

 "Allison spearheaded our cultural program at MOG.
 She was responsible for creating a great working environment...She was well liked by the full staff and never shied away from rolling up her sleeve to make the workplace better for others" —T. Jay Fowler, Product Manager, YouTube